Niki Davis

-Niki Davis is an educator and researcher based in Aotearoa New Zealand whose work has focused on equipping teachers to effectively deliver information and communication technologies in a global education context.
-Her research has explored how teaching, learning and assessment can be inclusive and ethically managed in non-traditional spaces involving E-learning while acknowledging the role of the knowledge of indigenous peoples in assisting to build critically reflective research communities.
+Niki Davis is an educator and researcher based in Aotearoa New Zealand.

+Her research explores how teaching, learning and assessment can be inclusive and ethically managed in non-traditional spaces involving E-learning, while acknowledging the role of the knowledge of indigenous peoples in assisting to build critically reflective research communities.

 She worked in universities in the United Kingdom and the United States before becoming a Distinguished Professor at the University of Canterbury in 2008, retiring and becoming Professor Emeritus in 2020.
 Davis has been involved in a range of initiatives and organisations that promote knowledge of digital technologies in education and is widely published in this field.

 Career

 Davis was raised in Ireland, and started her career as a professor of Telematics at the University of Exeter in 1995, later becoming a part-time professor of ICT in Education in the University of London Knowledge Lab.
 From 2000 to 2008, she was a professor of Curriculum and Instruction and Director of the Center for Technology in Learning and Teaching at Iowa State University.
 She moved to New Zealand in 2008 and joined the University of Canterbury's College of Education, noting that "she was attracted to the University by its desire to be a leader with new technologies to benefit society, including indigenous peoples."

 Davis was a Distinguished Professor of e-learning at the University of Canterbury from 2008 until 2020 when she retired and became Professor Emeritus, while remaining associated with the e-Learning Research Lab that she had set up in 2008, specifically as an adjunct staff member and Associated Lab Leader at the University of Canterbury's Child Well-being Research Institute.